sjmc11/vue-wswg-demos/README.md

 - **Vite Plugin Configuration**: Demonstrates how to configure the `vueWswgEditorPlugin` to scan for blocks, fields, and layouts
 - **Page Builder Structure**: Shows the required `page-builder` directory structure with blocks, layouts, and field definitions
-- **Editor Integration**: Example implementation of the `WswgJsonEditor` component with state management
+- **Editor Integration**: Example implementation of the `WswgPageBuilder` component with state management
 - **Block Examples**: Multiple example blocks demonstrating different use cases

 ## Tech Stack